-- DED allows certain individuals from designated countries and regions facing political conflicts or natural disasters to stay in the U.S. - DED is not a specific immigration status but a temporary relief that is granted at discretion of the U.S. President. - Countries and regions currently designated for DED: - Liberia: Effective October 2007, through June 30, 2026 - Hong Kong: Effective August 2021, through February 5, 2025 - Palestine: Effective February 2024, through August 13, 2025. - If a DED designation includes work authorization, individuals may apply for an Employment Authorization Document from DHS. - For more information, visit uscis.gov/humanitarian/deferred-enforced-departure.
+- DED allows certain individuals from designated countries and regions facing political conflicts or natural disasters to stay in the U.S. - DED is not a specific immigration status but a temporary relief that is granted at discretion of the U.S. President. - Countries and regions currently designated for DED: - Liberia: Effective October 2007, through June 30, 2026 - Hong Kong: Effective August 2021, through February 5, 2025 - Palestine: Effective February 2024, through August 13, 2025. - Lebanon: Effective July 26, 2024, through January 25, 2026. - If a DED designation includes work authorization, individuals may apply for an Employment Authorization Document from DHS. - For more information, visit uscis.gov/humanitarian/deferred-enforced- departure.